 Beyond Weighted Blankets for Kids, with More Sensory Activities…

-If you’re looking for more ways to help your child with sensory strategies, then check out the totally free workshop: 3 Expert Secrets to Calm and Focus Your Child with Specialized Sensory Activities.
+If you’re looking for more ways to help your child calm and focus throughout their day and not just at bedtime then check out our free workshop: 3 Expert Secrets to Calm and Focus Your Child with Specialized Sensory Activities.

-In this workshop, you’ll learn exactly how to zero on what will help your child sleep, based on their specific needs.
+In this workshop, you’ll learn exactly how to zero in on what will help your child sleep, based on their specific needs.

 More Sensory Strategies